Students, employees and visitors to campus are required to wear face masks as outlined below.

 - A child who is younger than three years old; or who is three years old or older if the parent, guardian, or individual responsible for caring for the child cannot place the face mask safely on the child's face.

-- An individual engaged in teaching which requires learners to see facial expressions or mouth movement.
+- An individual engaged in teaching that requires learners to see facial expressions or mouth movement.
 In these situations, the instructor must wear a face shield and maintain physical distancing.
 A face mask should promptly be replaced when the teaching is completed.

 - While actively eating or drinking in a stationary location while maintaining physical distancing between households.